 4. Sir Isaac Newton (Physicist, Mathematician) — First cat flap inventor

-Aside from being one of the best scientific intellects of all time and having a strong liking for falling apples, Newton is the man who invented freaking calculus!
+Aside from being one of the best scientific intellects of all time, having a strong liking for falling apples and listing the laws of motion; Newton is the man who invented freaking calculus!
 But what kept people wondering is Newton’s invention of a cat flap.

 Allegedly, it started when Newton cut a small hole in a door to give cats access through the door as he conducted experiments in a dark attic.
 Other stories, however, mention that Newton used to cut two holes in his door for his kittens and the mommy feline.

 Whether these stories are true, that is for you to decide.
 Regardless, Newton’s taste in cats or kittens is worth mentioning.